-It has been our experience in our Los Angeles based upper cervical health care office that ear pain and neck pain can be intimately connected.
-Sometimes patients have neck pain and ear pain and determining which is the root cause can be difficult.
+Our experience in our Elmo Lake-based upper cervical health care office shows that ear pain and neck pain can be intimately connected.
+Sometimes patients have neck pain and ear pain, and determining the root cause can be difficult.

-With that said in an upper cervical office the goal always is to remove structural impediments to normal nervous system function.
-Injuries to the neck can cause spinal misalignment which can be the root cause of a plethora of health issues including neck pain qand ear pain.
+With that said, in an upper cervical office, the goal always is to remove structural impediments to normal nervous system function.
+Injuries to the neck can cause spinal misalignment, which can be the root cause of many health issues, including neck pain and ear pain.

-In this article we will talk about some of the underlying anatomy and physiology and how upper cervical misalignment can be at the root of these two conditions.
-Then we will offer up a natural solution that has hooked thousands of people recover from chronic neck pain and chronic ear pain.
+This article will talk about some of the underlying anatomy and physiology and how upper cervical misalignment can be at the root of these two conditions.
+Then we will offer up a natural solution that has hooked thousands of people to recover from chronic neck pain and chronic ear pain.

-The TMJ, Upper Cervical spine, and ear anatomy and neurophysiology is highly intertwined.
+The TMJ, Upper Cervical spine, and ear anatomy, and neurophysiology are highly intertwined.
 The upper cervical spine is the most complex musculoskeletal and physiological area of the body.

-The brainstem sits inside of the floor of the skull and is also housed by the atlas and axis vertebrae.
+The brainstem sits inside the skull floor and is also housed by the atlas and axis vertebrae.
 The head weighs 10-12 pounds and rests on the atlas weighing 2 ounces.
 The engineering of the upper cervical spine makes it susceptible to spinal misalignment due to trauma.

 Neck pain, ear pain, and the upper cervical spine

-In fact in our Los Angeles based Blair Upper Cervical Office we find that neck pain, vertigo, ear pain, Eustachian tube Dysfunction and TMJ are often all interrelated and often heal through precision realignment of upper cervical spine misalignment.
+In fact, in our Lake Elmos-based Blair Upper Cervical Office, we find that neck pain, vertigo, ear pain, Eustachian tube Dysfunction, and TMJ are often interrelated and often heal through precision realignment of upper cervical spine misalignment.

 Upper cervical spine influence on human physiology

-Any spinal misalignment at the skull neck junction can aberrantly influence normal function of the trigeminal nucleus and all of the structures discussed.
+Any spinal misalignment at the skull neck junction can aberrantly influence the normal function of the trigeminal nucleus, and all of the structures discussed.

-Mike Flanagan D.C. in his landmark article titled, neurodegenerative disease, CSF flow, and craniospinal hydrodynamics beautifully lays out in a 20page document the global role the head-neck junction misalignment can play in a cascade of abnormal effects on physiology that controls every system in the human body.
+In his landmark article titled, neurodegenerative disease, CSF flow, and craniospinal hydrodynamics, beautifully lays out in a 20page document the global role of the head-neck junction misalignment can play in a cascade of abnormal effects on physiology that controls every system in the human body.
 (1)

 In short, upper cervical spine misalignment is one of the most under-recognized precipitating factors in the genesis of a plethora of health conditions.
-Neck pain, ear pain, and vertigo is only the tip of the ice berg.
+Neck pain, ear pain, and vertigo are only the tip of the iceberg.

-Unfortunately, our reductionist symptom based health care system does not look for causes but rather diagnoses pieces of a system wide dysfunction puzzle and then only treats the effects.
-The Blair upper cervical chiropractic procedure is a holistic procedure whose end goal is stabilization of damage and injury to the upper cervical spine through long term correction and maintenance.
+Unfortunately, our reductionist symptom-based health care system does not look for causes but rather diagnoses pieces of a system-wide dysfunction puzzle and then only treats the effects.
+The Blair upper cervical chiropractic procedure is a holistic procedure whose end goal is to stabilize damage and injury to the upper cervical spine through long-term correction and maintenance.

 The central nervous system is the controlling factor in all body systems and functions and should be monitored for spinal misalignment not just when someone falls but also from crib to death.